By Daksha Pillai,

 Rachana’s aforementioned yellow folder began to fill up with translations, compositions and ideas for this innovative, bilingual vision.
 Along with Ron, former Kentucky Poet Laureate Lee Pennington and vocalist Katrina Harper also came on to the project.
 As the resident Bengali, it was up to Rachana to make sure that they did Tagore justice.

 After over a year of work, “Under the Western Sun: Songs & Poems of Tagore” was released in April 2024.
-In tracks like “Ye Banks and Braes” and “Poem #103, in One Salutation to Thee,” Rachana’s rich, slightly smoky voice sings in both Bengali and English.
+In tracks like “Ye Banks and Braes” and “Poem #103, in One Salutation to Thee,” Rachana’s rich, slightly smoky voice sings in Bengali and Katrina sings the lyrics in English.
 She described the title as representing her experience making meaning out of Tagore in the context of a different homeland.

 “As a Tagore lover, it’s our responsibility to bring Tagore to the world as purely as possible.
 I think I did that,” Rachana said.